The Model U.N. is governed by a specific set of rules that each participating country must follow.

 - A simple majority shall consist of one half plus one of all delegates present.

 - Any delegate may request quorum verification by way of a motion for parliamentary inquiry

 - The chair reserves the right revoke note passing privileges if the practice is being abused.

 The first session shall begin with a call to order and a roll call.
 All delegates shall respond:

 - Present - The Delegation is present and has the right to abstain on substantive matters

 Before debate ensues, the order of issues to be discussed must be decided.
 The chair will accept a motion to adopt the agenda (ex.
 Issue 1 then Issue 2).
-The chair will recognize two speakers for and two against, with a speaking time of one (1) minute.
+The chair will recognize two speakers for and two against this motion, with a speaking time of one (1) minute.
 The agenda will be adopted by a simple majority.
 If the proposed agenda is NOT adopted, the agenda will automatically be set to the opposite order.

 After the agenda is set, the chair will call for a motion to open the speakers list, this motion will be adopted automatically without a procedural vote.
 Any delegates wishing to be on the speakers list may motion to do so at this time.
-The topics will be dealt with in the order they were assigned.
 NOTE, when the speakers list is exhausted the matter must move to voting procedures.
 Delegates may be listed on the speakers list up to 2 times.
 Delegates may be added to the speakers list by:

 - Motioning the chair